awsdocs/amazon-ecs-developer-guide/doc_source/ec2-run-command.md

 1. [Connect to your container instance\.](instance-connect.md)

 1. Install the SSM agent RPM\.
-The SSM agent is available in all regions that Amazon ECS is available in, and each region has its own region\-specific download URL; the example command below works for all regions that Amazon ECS supports, but you can avoid cross\-region data transfer costs for the RPM download by substituting the region of your container instance\.
+The SSM agent is available in all Regions that Amazon ECS is available in\.
+Each Region has its own region\-specific download URL\.
+The example command below works for all Regions that Amazon ECS supports\.
+Avoid cross\-region data transfer costs for the RPM download by substituting the Region of your container instance\.

    ```
    [ec2-user ~]$ sudo yum install -y https://amazon-ssm-us-east-1.s3.amazonaws.com/latest/linux_amd64/amazon-ssm-agent.rpm